 The Heart Safe Communities AED package includes:

 I just replaced my AED's electrodes or batteries.
-Do I need to update this on the National Registry?
+Do I need to update this on the Minnesota AED Registry?

 Yes.
 Follow these instructions: